nithyaramakrishnan/data-shield/signing-key.md

 ### Signing your development images
 {: #signing}

 Signing your development images is optional.
-If you choose not to, they are signed in the background by a random debug key that is provided by IBM Cloud Data Shield.
+If you choose not to, they are signed in the background by a random debug key that is provided by {{site.data.keyword.datashield_short}}.
 If you want to use your own key, use the following steps.

 1. Clone the following repository.